Peer Effects in Random Consideration Sets: Introduction

-Our initial model relies on three main assumptions: (i) the preferences of each person are deterministic, (ii) there exists one alternative (the default) that is picked if and only if nothing else is considered, and (iii) the distribution of consideration sets is multiplicatively separable across alternatives and the probability of including each option depends on the number (but not the identity) of the friends that selected that option.
+Our initial results rely on a few simplifying restrictions.
+In particular, the preferences of each person are deterministic; we assume that there exists one alternative (the default) that is picked if and only if nothing else is considered; and we let the distribution of consideration sets be multiplicatively separable across alternatives and the probability of including each option depends on the number (but not the identity) of the friends that selected that option.
 We extend our model in various directions to relax these assumptions.
 First, we consider random preferences (on top of random consideration sets).
 The network structure and the attention mechanism are identified without any new assumptions.
 The random preferences are identified if and only if each person has ``enough'' friends ---the actual number of friends needed depends on the number of options.
 Second, we analyze a model with no default.
 All the primitives of this model are identified if there are more than three options in the set of available alternatives.
 Finally, we consider a set of extensions where consideration sets are formed arbitrarily (e.g., no multiplicative separability assumption).
 In these extensions, different friends may have different effects on the attention mechanism of a given person.
 In this model, we still can uniquely recover preferences and the network structure.
 The consideration probabilities, in general, are partially identified.
 However, we show that different forms of symmetry between consideration set probabilities are sufficient for their identification.

+After presenting the main identification results, we propose a consistent maximum-likelihood estimator of all parameters of the model that uses discrete-time data.
+Our Monte Carlo simulations imply that our estimator performs well even for relatively small datasets.